DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 Like generics, there are a few guidelines you should follow when using function overloads.
 Following these principles will make your function easier to call, easier to understand, and easier to implement.

-Let’s consider a function that returns the length of a string or an array:
+Let's consider a function that returns the length of a string or an array:

 ```ts
 function len(s: string): number;